smartin-vossloh/fast-forward/README.md

   right before doing the merge;
 * generate a merge commit log including the PR's details.

+### Merge commit log

+Though this action aims at replacing the lack of rebase and merge `--no-ff` on GitHub, it does use the repository's pull request settings to generate the merge commit message.
+Therefore, it is recommended to set the repository's pull request settings to only use the "Allow merge commits" merge method, and select the "Default commit message" option of your choice.

+When merging a pull request, the action will check the merge commit message settings and generate the merge commit message accordingly.

 ## Disabling Comments

 If you prefer to disable comments, you can set the `comment` input